epxweb/void-visualizer/README.md

 - **Bass**: Affects the number and size of the ripples spreading on the ground.
 - **Mid**: Controls the speed of the falling rain and the spreading ripples.
 - **Treble**: Affects the number and intensity of the rain streaks pouring from the back of the screen.

+### Mirrored Lake
+  **Overview**: Depicts a serene landscape where a star-filled sky and mountain ridge are reflected like a mirror on the surface of a quiet lake.
+  **Bass**: The mountain silhouette reacts to the entire audio frequency spectrum, rhythmically changing its ridgeline.
+  **Mid**: Affects the vertical scrolling speed of the stars.
+Stars in the sky move upwards, while their reflections in the lake move downwards.
+  **Treble**: Changes the overall brightness of the stars, creating a shimmering effect.

 ### Audio Graph
 - **Overview**: Visualizes the raw audio analysis data (`bass`, `mid`, `treble`, and their respective attack values) as six real-time line graphs, resembling a system performance monitor.